-Explanation of Funding: The 30-Year Funding Projection included in this reserve study assumes a beginning reserve fund balance of \$37.235 as of 1/1/2024, and reserve fund contribution of \$2,000.00 in 2024.
-The annual contribution is scheduled to increase 8% through 2037, 10% in 2038 through 2044, and 2% through 2053.
-The projected minimum percent funded level after 2024 is 20% in 2046.
-These funding levels may change in the future when the study is updated.
+Explanation of Funding: The 30-Year Funding Projection included in this reserve study assumes a 2025 reserve fund contribution of \$2,400.00 which equals \$61.54 per lot based on 39 lot.
+In 2026 through 2054 the annual contribution is scheduled to increase 3%.

+The rate of increase in the annual reserve fund contribution and the percent funded levels may change when the reserve study is updated in the future.